pckilgore/roll-it/README.md

 # roll-it

-Keep your AWS Credentials fresh 🍊.
+Keep your AWS Credentials fresh 🍊 on Windows, Mac, Linux (arm or x86)!

 Programmatically roll your AWS IAM access keys with rollit.